 This is a gradually flaring skirt but it flares out like a trumpet, with a curve instead of straight out like an A.

 Similar to the pencil skirt, only this one will be made of stretchy, figure hugging material and tend to end just below the knees.

 This skirt usually falls to the knees, its folded over in front and slightly pleated, giving the effect of tulip petals, hence the name!

 Made of flaring layers to add fullness, often ruffled and stiffened: this skirt is made out of tulle and a mix of other fabrics and sometimes just many layers of tulle.
 The tulle might be on top or underneath the other fabric and it will be ruffled to add texture and body.
 The tulle fabric might be replaced with nylon net or any fabric that will give the same textured effect.
-You’ve seen this on ballerinas and on Casey in Sex and the City.
+You’ve seen this on ballerinas and on Carrie in Sex and the City.

 These fasten around the waist with a button or tie and wrap around the thighs and waist, often revealing a leg through the slit.
 They can be worn at any length for a very feminine, laid-back, summery look.